burninc0de/socialsox/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on the process for submitting pull requests.

-## Code of Conduct

-This project adheres to a code of conduct.
-Please read [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) for details.